linode/docs/docs/websites/lamp/lamp-server-on-ubuntu-14-04.md

         </IfModule>
         ~~~

-Now you'll configure virtual hosting so that you can host multiple domains (or subdomains) with the server.
-These websites can be controlled by different users, or by a single user, as you prefer.

 ### Configure Name-based Virtual Hosts

-There are different ways to set up virtual hosts; however, we recommend the method below.
+There are several different ways to set up virtual hosts; however, we recommend the method below.
 By default, Apache listens on all IP addresses available to it.

 1. Create a file in the `/etc/apache2/sites-available/` directory for each virtual host that you want to set up.
 Name each file with the domain that will be hosted, followed by `.conf`.
-See the following example configurations for the "example.com" and "example.org" domains:
+See the following example configurations for the `example.com` and `example.org` domains:

     {: .file }
     /etc/apache2/sites-available/example.com.conf